-The proposed bill, known as the Creating a Respectful and Open World for Natural Hair Act or CROWN Act, aims to prohibit discrimination based on hairstyle within Florida's K-20 public education system.
+The proposed bill, known as the Creating a Respectful and Open World for Natural Hair Act (CROWN Act), aims to prohibit discrimination based on hairstyle within Florida's K-20 public education system.
 It introduces the term "protected hairstyle," which encompasses hair characteristics historically associated with race, such as afros, braids, locks, and twists.
-The bill amends existing statutes to explicitly prohibit discrimination against students based on their protected hairstyles, ensuring that they cannot be excluded from participation in educational programs or activities due to their hairstyle.
-Additionally, the bill clarifies that the term "race" includes traits historically associated with race, including hair texture and type.
+The bill amends existing statutes to explicitly include discrimination based on protected hairstyles alongside other forms of discrimination based on race, color, national origin, sex, disability, religion, or marital status.
+This ensures that students cannot be excluded from participation in educational programs or activities due to their hairstyle.

 Statutes affected: